 Adam Sandler is a very polarizing figure in film.
 Throughout the '90s, he brought us some of the most iconic comedy performances of all time.
-But from the late 2000s onward, he's been responsible for some of the most infamously terrible movies ever.
-Despite that, he's also a surprisingly adept dramatic actor, and a comedy icon.
-The man has been Billy Madison, Happy Gilmore and The Waterboy, but he's also brought upon us the horrors of Jack and Jill, Grown Ups, Blended, Pixels, and That's My Boy.
+But from the late 2000s onward, he's been responsible for some of the most awesomely terrible movies ever.
+Despite that, he's also a surprisingly adept dramatic actor.
+The man was Billy Madison, Happy Gilmore, and The Waterboy, but he's also brought upon us the horrors of Jack and Jill, Grown Ups, Blended, Pixels, and That's My Boy.